CFC-Servers/cfc_notifications/README.md

   Stops any existing repeated or delayed notification sends.
 - `notification:HasTimer()`
   Returns if currently waiting on delay or repeated send.
+- `notification:Ignore( permanent, hidePrint )`
+  CLIENT ONLY.
+Closes the notification and blocks future notifs with the same ID, either for the current session only, or permanently.
+By default, will print to chat with a corresponding message.
 - `notification:GetID()`
 - `notification:GetType()`